ESG and responsible investing

 Support social or environmental issues with the expectation of measurable results.

-ESG investors are seeking companies with leading environmental, social and governance metrics compared to their peers.
+ESG integration seeks investments in companies with leading environmental, social and governance metrics compared to their peers.
 These metrics may include:

 Including climate change, natural resources conservation, pollution and waste management, and water scarcity.

 Such as corporate philanthropy, community and government relations, workplace health and safety, human rights and diversity.

 Including accounting practices, board accountability and structure, disclosure practices, executive compensation, corporate ethics, regulatory compliance and transparency.